 Colaboradores e desenvolvedores

-“Spotlight Social Media Feeds” é um software com código aberto.
+“Spotlight Social Feeds [Block, Shortcode, and Widget]” é um software com código aberto.
 As seguintes pessoas contribuíram para este plugin.Colaboradores

-“Spotlight Social Media Feeds” foi traduzido para 4 localizações.
+“Spotlight Social Feeds [Block, Shortcode, and Widget]” foi traduzido para 4 localizações.
 Agradecemos aos tradutores por suas contribuições.

 Interessado no desenvolvimento?